top of page

 WHY YWAM SANTA CRUZ?

-Located at the heart of South America, this city is a meeting point for those that want to join our course without having to travel too far away from their homes.
-Its geographical location helps our students to save money on airfare, as well as helps us offer the Writing School at lower rates for YWAMers in the area.
+YWAM Santa Cruz, Bolivia, is the perfect place for our ministry.
+Located at the heart of South America, this city is a meeting point for those who want to join our course without traveling too far away from their homes.
+Its geographical location helps our students save money on airfare and helps us offer the Writing School at lower rates for YWAMers in the area.
+Lenny Cáceres, leader of the Writing School in Bolivia, took the course in 2019 in Costa Rica and decided to bring it back to her home country.
+She desires to make it accessible to South America and train writers in their native language.

 Language: Spanish